25 of the Best Irish Comedians: The Irish Humour

 7. Des Bishop

-What many people may not know is that he moved over to Ireland at 14 years old from the United States.
+Many people may not know that Des moved to Ireland from the United States when he was 14 years old.
 When he came to Ireland, he started observing and creating comic narratives of the Irish.
 This is believed to have helped influence his material and shape his stand-up routines later on.

-As of 2022 Bishop has showed no signs of stepping off the stage anytime soon as he tours his ‘Mia Mamma’ show around Ireland.
-The Irish comediens stand up shows are defintely worth a visit if you’re a comedy fan!
+As of 2022, Bishop has shown no signs of stepping off the stage anytime soon as he tours his ‘Mia Mamma‘ show around Ireland.
+The Irish comedian’s stand-up shows are definitely worth a visit if you’re a comedy fan!

 Irish American comedians offer a unique yet relatable perspective on living abroad as an Irish person.
 They can also identify the truly irregular Irish customs that we may not notice.